How to Get Equity Out of Your Home Without Refinancing

 2. Assess Your Finances

-Take a close look at your monthly income, expenses, and any other debts.
-Make sure you know how much cash you need, how you’ll use it, and whether it makes sense to borrow a little extra for emergencies.
+Review your monthly income, expenses, and existing debts.
+Know how much you need, how you’ll use it, and whether it makes sense to borrow a bit more as a buffer for unexpected costs.

 3. Choose Your Equity Product

-Pick the tool that fits your financial goals.
-HELOCs offer flexibility, home equity loans provide a lump sum with predictable payments, and home equity investments offer cash with no monthly payment — in exchange for a share of future profits.
+Pick the tool that best fits your goals.
+HELOCs offer flexibility; home equity loans provide a lump sum with predictable payments; home equity investments offer cash with no monthly payment in exchange for a share of future appreciation.

 4. Apply with a Lender